 - You have not received proper notice pay, or

 - Your employer has failed to properly consult with you about your dismissal

-A claim must be lodge within three months minus one day of the date of the act about which you are complaining.
-If you wish to pursue any of these claims along with a claim for redundancy then all claims (including redundancy pay) should be lodged within the three month time limit.
+A claim must be lodged within three months minus one day of the date of the act about which you are complaining.
+If you wish to pursue any of these claims along with a claim for redundancy then all claims (including redundancy pay) should be lodged within the three-month time limit.

 Scotland’s leading Employment Lawyers

 If you have not received the correct redundancy payment or feel you have been unfairly selected for redundancy Talk to Thompsons, our team of employment solicitors will provide you with expert advice with regards to your claim against your employer.

 Call 0800 0891 331 or fill out our online form and speak to our employment lawyers today.